Applying for and taking out a reverse mortgage loan is an important decision for senior homeowners, and it’s one that deserves time and research.

 - Modified Term (combination of line of credit and scheduled monthly payments for fixed number of months)

-- Tenure (monthly payments delivered as long as one borrower maintains residence in primary property)
+- Tenure (monthly payments delivered if one borrower maintains residence in primary property)

 - Term (monthly payments for a set number of months)

-There are a few specifications the borrower must maintain on an ongoing basis in order to keep the reverse mortgage loan in good standing.
+There are a few specifications the borrower must maintain on an ongoing basis to keep the reverse mortgage loan in good standing.

 The borrower must occupy the home as his or her primary residence.
 Once the borrower moves or leaves the home “permanently” or for more than one year, the loan becomes due and payable.
 If the borrower moves to an assisted living facility or nursing home, at that point the loan will have to be repaid.